-The objectives of the Victoria Symphony Foundation are to promote and support the Victoria Symphony Society and the presentation of symphonic music principally on Vancouver Island; to assist organizations and institutions involved with young artists interested in a musical career and the furtherance of their artistic progress; to solicit and accept gifts, contributions and bequests of all kinds to enable it to carry out its objects; and to administer such funds by holding, investing and reinvesting them, ensuring, at all times, adherence to the donors' directions.
+The objectives of the Foundation for the Victoria Symphony (the "Foundation") are to promote and support the Victoria Symphony Society (the "Society") and the presentation of symphonic music principally on Vancouver Island; to assist organizations and institutions involved with young artists interested in a musical career and the furtherance of their artistic progress; to solicit and accept gifts, contributions and bequests of all kinds to enable it to carry out its objects; and to administer such funds by holding, investing and reinvesting them, ensuring, at all times, adherence to the donors' directions.

 The Foundation is incorporated under the Society Act (British Columbia) as a not-for-profit organization and is a registered charity under the Income Tax Act and, as such, is tax exempt.
+On November 28, 2016, the new Societies Act (British Columbia) became effective.
+The Foundation has until November 28, 2018 to transition to the new act.